 #4-As one of my entrepreneurial buddies said, “Be nice with a side order of Be Nice.”
 Even if you don’t agree with what is being said, refrain from joining the brew-ha-ha and smack talking.
 Never doubt the fact that potential clients could be watching your online behavior and judging you accordingly.

-#5-Practice the “All I Ever Needed to Know I Leaned In Kindergarten” theory?
+#5-Practice the “All I Ever Needed to Know I Learned In Kindergarten” theory?
 If you aren’t sure you can check it out here.
-But most of this rings true, especially
+But most of these rings true, especially

 - Don’t take things that aren’t yours.

 - Say you’re sorry when you hurt somebody.